tarsil/saffier/docs/migrations/discovery.md

         exception.

-* Once one of those files is found, Saffier will analised the type of objects contained in the module and will check if any of them is a valid `Saffier` type and return it.
+* Once one of those files is found, Saffier will analised the type of objects contained in the module and will check if any of them contains the `Migration` object attached and return it.

-* If Saffier understand that none of those objects are type `Saffier` (or subclasses), it will do one last attempt and try to find specific function declarations:
+* If Saffier understand that none of those objects contain the `Migration`, it will do one last attempt and try to find specific function declarations:
     * **get_application()**
     * **get_app()**